Information about transferring funds to other organisations in the apprenticeship service.

 You should also know:

-- if you currently have an apprentice funded by a transfer, you can’t transfer funds to another employer
+- you can’t transfer funds to another employer if you currently receive a transfer

-- if you are currently transferring funds to another employer, you can’t receive transferred funds to pay for your apprenticeships
+- if you’re currently transferring funds to another employer, you can’t receive transferred funds to pay for your apprenticeships

-- transfer payments will be made monthly from your apprenticeship account
+- transfer payments will leave your apprenticeship service account first, each month

 - if the apprenticeship stops, your transferred payments will stop as well